Stroke and Critical Care

 - Brain trauma, including subdural hematoma

-Since timely and appropriate responses to neurocritical events can significantly determine a patient’s outcome, there is a state of the art stroke team available 24 hours, seven days a week at Beth Israel Medical Center’s Betty and Morton Yarmon Stroke Center.
+Since timely and appropriate responses to neurocritical events can significantly determine a patient’s outcome, there is a state of the art stroke team available 24 hours, seven days a week at Mount Sinai Beth Israel’s Betty and Morton Yarmon Stroke Center.
 Neurologists at this New York State-Designated Stroke Center provide comprehensive consultations, supervise diagnostic evaluations and make treatment decisions with the help of specially trained nurses who are also stroke care experts.

 In order to assist with the fast and accurate diagnosis of patients, the emergency department has its own equipment for computed tomography (CT) scan and access to magnetic resonance imaging (MRI).
 Additionally, the Neurology Department offers diagnostic and monitoring capabilities such as continuous electroencephalography (EEG) monitoring, portable EEG monitoring in the ICU and step-down unit setting, and transcranial ultrasound.
 Diagnostic angiography and carotid duplex ultrasonography are available within the Department of Radiology.